HyperspaceApp/atomicswap/README.md

   - an unsigned refund transaction, sending coins to a <refund address> after <refund height> has occurred
   - an unsigned claim transaction, sending coins to your peer's <claim address>

 The joint address is automatically built using a combination or your and your peer's public keys on the chain for which these transactions are being generated.
-The joint address public key is derived using the `<local private key>`, `<local participant number>`, and `<peer public key> parameters`.
+The joint address public key is derived using the `<local private key>`, `<local participant number>`, and `<peer public key>` parameters.

 The `<local participant number>` should always be 0 for the participant who doesn't build the secret adaptor and 1 for the participant who builds the secret adaptor.